 Tax Policy and Administration

-We are committed to continue to enhance the efforts of tax officials across SEE to comprehensively deal with different aspects of modern approaches to tax compliance also by working closely with IMF Fiscal Affairs Department (FAD) Tax Administration Reform Advisor for South East Europe, Steffen Normann Hansen, who is based at the CEF, and CEF Associate Fellow, Norman Gillanders.
-Both Mr. Hansen and Mr. Gillanders deliver the tax courses and contribute content that is strongly informed by their missions in the SEE region.
+We are committed to continue to enhance the efforts of tax officials across SEE to comprehensively deal with different aspects of modern approaches to tax compliance also by working closely with IMF Fiscal Affairs Department (FAD) Tax Administration Reform Advisor for South East Europe, Allan Leon Jensen, who is based at the CEF, and CEF Associate Fellows, Norman Gillanders and Steffen Normann Hansen.
+All deliver the tax courses and contribute content that is strongly informed by their missions in the SEE region.

-For more information on Tax Policy and Administration program please contact Dijana Mitrović, Program Specialist.
+For more information on Tax Policy and Administration program please contact Maja Tomšič Pavlič, Program Facilitator.